-2.2 Objectives of Green & Environmental Auditing:
+2.2 Objectives of Green Auditing:

-The objectives of Green & Environmental Auditing are to assess a clean and healthy environment aids effective learning and provides a conducive learning environment.
-Green Audit is the most efficient and ecological way to manage environmental problems.
-It is a kind of professional care which is the responsibility of each individual who are the part of economical, financial, social, environmental factors.
+The objective of Green and Environmental Auditing is to assess a clean and healthy environment aids effective learning and provides a conducive learning environment.
+Green and Environmental Audit is the most efficient and ecological way to manage environmental problems.
+It is a kind of professional care which responsibility of each individual who are the part of economical, financial, social, environmental factors.
 It is necessary to conduct green audit in university campus because students become aware of the green audit, its advantages to save the planet and they become good citizen of our country.
 Thus Green audit becomes necessary at the University level.
 It comes with a series of questions to be answered on a regular basis.
 This innovative scheme is user friendly and totally voluntary.
 The aim of this is to help the institution to set environmental examples for the community, and to educate the young learners.